khoa165/vtmp/README.md

 - Create a file inside `web-client/src/blogs/content`
 - Replace placeholder with thoughtful blog content
-- Run the command `cd web-client; yarn run generate-data` in terminal
+- Run the command `yarn run generate-data` in terminal
 - Commit your change and also generated changes

 ---

 ### When modifying metadata of an existing blog

-- Run the command `cd web-client; yarn run generate-data` in terminal
+- Run the command `yarn run generate-data` in terminal
 - Commit your change and also generated changes